written statement of Behaviour PRINCIPLES

 - Be fair, consistent, but flexible and allow students to gain self-esteem and success in college

-- Reinforce good behaviour and attitudes, using the TCOLC10
+- Reinforce good behaviour and attitudes, using the Character Pillars

-- Use opportunities for praise (reward via SIMs as well as verbally)
+- Use opportunities for praise (reward via ClassCharts as well as verbally)

-- Ensure good communications between all involved ‑ teacher, student, AchCo/HOY, Form Tutor, Head of Department, CLT, Inclusion Team members (e.g. SENCO and Learning Support, Attendance Officer), Learning Mentors, BSW etc), parents/carers and external agencies.
+- Ensure good communications between all involved ‑ teacher, student, AchCo/HOY, Form Tutor, Head of Department, CLT, Inclusion Team members (e.g. SENDCO and Learning Support, Attendance Officer, Learning Mentors, Behaviour Support Worker etc), parents/carers and external agencies.

 In order that effective learning can take place, there are certain expectations of all students.
-At all times, we should insist that students follow the TCOLC10.
+At all times, we should insist that students follow the TCOLC student expectations under the Character Pillars.

-The College has a clear Behaviour for Learning Policy based on the TCOLC10.
+The College has a clear Behaviour for Learning Policy based on the expectations of the Character Pillars.
 The success of the behaviour policy relies on staff being consistent in their implementation of the policy; this refers to both rewards and sanctions.
-Poor behaviour is communicated through a series of stages, starting with a formal warning, correction and then red line – taken out of circulation for the rest of the day then staying in school until 4.00pm on the same day.
+Poor behaviour is communicated through a series of stages, starting with a formal warning, correction (detention until 3:40) and then red line (taken out of circulation for the rest of the day then staying in school until 4.00pm on the same day)

 - All departments have a roaming timetable with a member of staff available every lesson to pre-empt poor behaviour, support colleagues and pick up any students who need to be moved to Hub on-call.

 - All incidents of poor behaviour occurring in lessons, or in the department, are dealt with by the classroom teacher with support from the department leadership team.

 - Incidents which occur around the college are dealt with by the member of staff who witnesses it with support from the Head of Year and, where appropriate, Behaviour Support and CLT.

 - The Form Tutor has a key role to play in supporting and monitoring the positive and negative behaviour of their tutees and is the first point of contact for parents, so needs to be included in all information about their students.